Introduction: Easy-to-Make Polyhedral Kaleidoscopes

 ** The large-diameter flat washers are also available at hardware stores, where they can usually be purchased individually.
 You need one washer for each PK.

-To make the fundamental domains to place inside the PKs you will need heavy duty cardstock in either A3 or 11x17 size.
+To make the fundamental domains to place inside the PKs you will need heavy duty cardstock in either 11x17 or A3 size.

-At the bottom of this step you will find the files used to cut the mirrors and mounts for the PK, and to cut the fundamental domains that go into the PKs.
-Currently, the files are all Adobe Illustrator files.
-(I'm working on providing SVG versions as well, which will be compatible with Inkscape.
-These should be available in a few days, so stay tuned.)
-Each of these files contains several layers.
-After unzipping, the files may be opened in Adobe Illustrator.
+At the bottom of this step you will find two zip files, each of which contains all the files needed to cut the mirrors and mounts for the PK, and to cut the fundamental domains that go into the PKs.

 In order to make the files friendly for laser cutters that use color coding to indicate how lines are to be treated, the lines to be cut are red, the lines to be scored are blue, and the text to be rasterized is black.
 All lines are .001" thick.